brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 As always, this website is [open source](https://github.com/brajeshwar/brajeshwar.github.io).
 Feel free to comment, raise issues, or fix up a pull request.

-> Tip: In your website repository on Github, hit the key <kbd>.</kbd> (that is a period), and you get yourself an excellent editor (VS Code).
+> Tip: In your website repository on [Github](https://github.com), hit the key <kbd>.</kbd> (that is a period), and you get yourself an excellent editor (VS Code).
 Now, you can write from anywhere on anything that has a browser.

 ## Onwards

 I'm not in a hurry, but I'm still looking for an even simpler setup.
 Not just for this website but most of my text-based content.
 I want to write in the most plain-text possible, parse and translate them to other formats with something like Pandoc.
-Links (hyperlinks) inside the content are a tad of an eye-sore, but I'm not too keen on Footnotes either unless I can think of or find a better way to treat and represent them.

 My rule is that any tools I use are treated as just tools and not depend on them.
 The contents should not be coupled or part of any tooling.
 I should be able to swap out any tool to interact with the contents.